 If there is a God and if anything I have ever learned in my life means anything, when that gunman gutlessly turned the gun on himself, he sent his own soul to hell.
 I continue to petition our Lord and Savior to allow me 26 minutes in that inferno, one for every victim, to address the gunman directly and personally.

 My cousin’s friend’s entire family is now sick themselves: sick with sorrow knowing they were spared the Newtown tragedy while so many they care about were not.

 I am sick over this myself.
 Not because a friend of a close relative is at ground zero of this horrifying nightmare, although that certainly brings it closer to home.
-No, it is because while this cowardly, evil gunman acted alone, and in that sense he is the only one to blame for those 26 beautiful souls being swept from this earth, the factors that have brought us to this place as a nation–where it would now be a shocking week that did not include a shooting at a public place–make clear that in many ways, he did anything but act alone.
+No, it is because while this cowardly, evil gunman acted alone, and in that sense he is the only one to blame for those 26 beautiful souls being swept from this earth, the factors that have brought us to this place as a nation — where it would now be a shocking week that did not include a shooting at a public place — make clear that in many ways, he did anything but act alone.
 In this situation, and so many sickening others at schools and malls across the U.S., it appears that things “fell through the cracks.”
-And while so many people in my lifetime have spoken those words to me, it seems as if–like zone defenses in the National Football League, where defenders cover assigned zones, and offenses exploit “soft spots” (gaps) in the zones to complete their missions–we as a nation are so busy covering our political zones, and asses, that we are letting this nation’s lifeblood and future fall through the cracks.
+And while so many people in my lifetime have spoken those words to me, it seems as if we as a nation are so busy covering our political asses that we are letting this nation’s lifeblood and future fall through the cracks.